VCHOPRA86/Buyback/README.md

 # Deployment

-Instructions on local and live deployment can be found in the full documentation.
+Instructions on local and live deployment can be found in the full documentation [here](Docs/DEPLOYMENT.md).

 ---